Yofence_Logo_RGB.png

 About YoFence

-A playful, Michaelic blend of fencing + yoga for focus, courage, and connection
+A playful, Michaelic blend of fencing, eurythmy / astrology archetypes, and yoga, building focus, courage, and connection.

 What is YoFence?

-YoFence weaves fencing fundamentals with eastern martial arts wisdom and breathwork to build posture, balance, and calm focus.
-We practice through play and disciplined movement, cultivating courage, care, and joyful connection rather than competition.
+YoFence combines fencing fundamentals, eastern martial arts wisdom, and breathwork to develop posture, balance, and calm focus.
+We practise through play and disciplined movement, cultivating courage, care, and joyful connection rather than competition.

 Safety & Equipment

-All equipment provided (Italian‑made masks and non‑metal practice swords).
-Also new metal swords have been ordered for this term!
+All equipment provided (Italian-made masks + non-metal practice swords; metal swords arriving this term).

 What to Bring